scratchoo/gitea_install/README.md

 # A bash script to intall Gitea + Let's encrypt certificat for you on ubuntu 18.04

-## Note :
-The instructions in this script are from on https://www.vultr.com/docs/how-to-install-gitea-on-ubuntu-18-04

-To prevent the error: **The database settings are invalid: Error 1071: Specified key was too long; max key length is 767 bytes** We install mariaDB 10.4 instructions are from: https://computingforgeeks.com/how-to-install-mariadb-10-4-on-ubuntu-18-04-ubuntu-16-04/

 # how to use the script ?

 Before using this script, please make sure you have DNS setting in place because the (let's encrypt) do a check for you domain before installation, in this example I will use Digitalocean for my server and namecheap as my registrar

-### Fee free to use the following link to get $50 when you register for a digitalocean account :
+### We spent a good amount of time to create this script and guide for you...
+Fee free to use our referral link to get $50 when you register for a digitalocean account (we appreciate your support) :

-Get $50 free credit here ---->  https://m.do.co/c/1053282d64cd  (Thank you for using our link)
+Get $50 free credit here ---->  https://m.do.co/c/1053282d64cd

+### Now let's get started

 1) Create a vps machine (a droplet if you are using digitalocean)